Salt Lake City

 How and why were the zones prioritized?

-The zones were prioritized based on crash, speed, and demographic data (The number of households within each zone, and the percent of those households recorded as living below the federal poverty line, identifying as Hispanic and/or non-white, and not having access to a car according to the most recent American Community Survey (2016)).
+The zones were prioritized based on crash, speed, and demographic data (the number of households within each zone, and the percent of those households recorded as living below the federal poverty line, identifying as Hispanic and/or non-white, and not having access to a car according to the most recent American Community Survey (2016)).
 They were prioritized to promote equitable distribution of transportation investment on neighborhood streets where it is most needed.
 For more information see the Livable Streets Program document.

 What are examples of “traffic calming measures?”

-Examples of traffic calming measures include roundabouts, speed bumps, speed feedback signals and curb extensions.
+Examples of traffic calming measures include roundabouts, speed bumps, traffic circles, speed feedback signals and curb extensions.
 For a more in-depth review of the traffic calming measures we use, check out the Traffic Calming Toolkit webpage.

 How is the Livable Streets Program funded?